-Ernie Hendrickson’s new album, Roll On, is comming on LoHi Records September 24th.
+Ernie Hendrickson’s new album, Roll On, was released in September 2019 on LoHi Records.
 Produced by Brian Deck in Chicago with a stellar roster of studio musicians, Roll On features thirteen new songs by the acclaimed American songwriter.

 Six years after releasing his 2013 Nashville-recorded album One for the Dreamers, Americana singer-songwriter and guitarist Ernie Hendrickson returns to his Chicago home with Roll On, his most mature, observant and musically wide ranging collection.